Salesforce

 1. Visual inspection of battery: Look for signs of damage or overheating.

-2. Examine the charging System: Check the voltage on the charging circuit.
-120VAC
+2. Examine the charging system: Check the voltage on the charging circuit (120 VAC).

-3. Consider Replacement: Damaged or consistently overcharged batteries may need replacement.
+3. Consider replacement: Damaged or consistently overcharged batteries may need replacement.

 "Charger Warning" WARNING